NicoKlaus/cgv/plugins/vr_cobotics/README.txt

 btrj file format:
 <controller-id> <grab-number> <time> <box-index> <box-translation> <box-orientation>

+box-translation: 3d cartesian coordinates of the boxes center
+box-orientation: rotation applied to the box as quaternion

 # Controller trajectory #
 The controller trajectory is stored as a series of three dimensional cartesian coordinates.